Confidentiality of Substance Use Disorder Patient Records, (42 CFR Part 2)

 - Authorized, licensed, certified, or registered by the federal government

-- Receiving federal funds in any form
+- Supported by federal funds

-- Assisted by the IRS through a grant of tax exempt status or allowance of tax deductions;
+- Assisted by the IRS through a grant of tax exempt status or allowance of tax deductions

 Are there any times when Part 2 confidentiality doesn't apply?

-- If necessary to report suspected child abuse or neglect.
+- Reporting suspected child abuse or neglect

 When can records under Part 2 be disclosed?